tanmaychk/Snak3skin/README.md

 # Snak3skin
-This repo contais all the practice questions and code that has helped me reach my goal of learning python from the basics to the terrifying DS and Algo all, everything.
+This repo contais all the practice questions and code that has helped me reach my goal of learning python from the basics to the terrifying DS and Algo. all, everything.